veeto

 Key Takeaways

-• Requires public posting of all fire hazard consultations and documentation on the State Fire Marshal's website.
+• Requires all fire hazard consultations and documentation to be posted publicly on the State Fire Marshal's website.

-• Permits the State Fire Marshal to charge fees to entities seeking consultations about fire hazard zones.
+• Authorizes the State Fire Marshal to charge fees for reviewing stakeholder input on fire hazard designations.

 Summary